dlovans/dlovandev/public/js/components/ds-svg-wrap/README.md

 ## Attributes

 ### `svg-source`
 The `svg-source` represents the relative path of SVG file source (public/img).
 String attribute.
-Optiona, defailt to '../../img/icons8-swift.svg'.
+Optional, defaults to '../../img/icons8-swift.svg'.

 ### `div-dimensions`
 The `div-dimensions` represents the width and height, in pixels, of the SVG div wrapper.
 String attibute.
 Optional, defaults to 50.